ruby-friday/fri24/readme.md

-Simple Sinatra Application to list and show participants from data mapper.
+Simple Sinatra Application to list and show participants from data mapper for a Ruby Friday Session.

+#INSTALL

+	bundle install